emmt/OptimPack.jl/README.md

 It may be desirable to limit the time spent by the algorithm.
 To that end, the keywords `maxiter` and `maxeval` are available to specify the maximum number of iterations and evaluations of the algorithm respectively.
-Their default values is `-1` which means that there is no restrictions.
+Their default values is `-1` which means that there are no restrictions.
 For now, the algorithm can only be safely stopped at an acceptable iterate, thus the maximum number of allowed function evaluations may slightly exceed the value of `maxeval`.